OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

+\textbf{Domestic Environment:} We have used the Domestic Environment Dataset~\cite{doumanoglou2016recovering} for this round of evaluation.
+This dataset consists of several 3D scenes containing a table and a set of table-top objects including \emph{amita}, \emph{colgate}, \emph{lipton}, \emph{elite}, \emph{oreo} and \emph{softkings}.
+As shown in Fig.~\ref{real_demo}, each scene has been captured under different levels of clutter and occlusion and contains a various set of objects in different position and orientation.
+Therefore, it is a suitable dataset to evaluate the robustness of the proposed approach to clutter and occlusion, as well as its scale- and pose-invariant properties.

+In this evaluation, the robot begins without any prior knowledge; therefore, it recognizes all detected objects as \textit{unknown}.
+A human-user teaches all object categories to the robot using the provided human-robot interaction interface.
+This way, the robot conceptualizes all object categories in an online fashion using the representation of extracted training objects' views (see Fig.~\ref{real_demo}).
+Afterwards, we test the robot by the remaining ten scenes (shown by red cameras in Fig.~\ref{real_demo} (\textit{left}).
+It was observed that the robot could recognize all objects correctly based on the learned knowledge from the three training scenes (Fig.~\ref{real_demo} \textit{right}).
+It should be mentioned that some misclassification also happened during the evaluation.
+At some points, the object tracking module did not track the point cloud of the object precisely.
+Therefore, different portions of the target object were excluded, and misclassification happened as a result.

-Later, we moved the system to two new contexts, where the first context contains six instances of three categories including \emph{oreo}, \emph{amita}, and \emph{lipton}.
-The robot could recognize all objects correctly by using knowledge from the previous environment.
-In this scene, we showed the rotation invariant property of the \emph{OrthographicNet} since both \emph{amita} instances have been recognized correctly (see Fig.~\ref{fig:real_demo} \emph{bottom-left}).
-The second context comprises four instances of two object categories with very similar shapes (\emph{lipton} vs. \emph{softkings}).
-The system could recognize all objects properly by using the learned knowledge.
-This demonstration shows the descriptive power of the proposed approach.
-Overall, this evaluation illustrates the process of learning object categories in an open-ended fashion.
-A video of this demonstration is available online at: \href{https://youtu.be/JEUb-Q7TbJQ}{ \cblue{https://youtu.be/JEUb-Q7TbJQ}}
+We later tested the robot in two new contexts.
+The first context contains six instances \emph{lipton}, \emph{oreo}, and \emph{amita} categories.
+It was seen that the robot recognized all instances by using the learned knowledge from the previous context.
+In this context, we mainly evaluated the scale- and pose-invariant properties of the \emph{OrthographicNet}.
+The robot recognized both \emph{amita} instances correctly.
+In the second context, all scenes contain four instances of two (\emph{lipton} and \emph{softkings}) categories, where the two instances of lipton occluded the softking objects.
+Besides, instances of these categories have a very similar shape, and therefore, make the object recognition task harder for the robot.
+We observed that the robot correctly recognized all instances using the learned knowledge from the initial context (i.e., three consecutive scenes).
+This evaluation shows the robustness and descriptive power of the proposed approach.
+A video of this evaluation is accessible online at \href{https://youtu.be/JEUb-Q7TbJQ}{ \cblue{https://youtu.be/JEUb-Q7TbJQ}}